Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 • Cold outreach: Unsolicited SEO spam emails (or calls) from anyone claiming they found errors on your site is likely a fear tactic to secure business.
 We get the same emails.
 So does Google.
 Typically as your site gains traction, the more SEO spam you’ll see.
 Don’t click any links, just delete the emails.
 If in doubt, check the sending address and try to verify the company, most spam emails come from a generic address or a domain with no website.
 Typical cold outreach messaging includes:

-• A promise to get you to the first page of Google: Even businesses that are well-positioned for competitive searches receive this sort of spam.
+• A promise to get you to the first page of Google.
+Even businesses that are well-positioned for competitive searches receive this sort of spam.

-• A notification that your domain is expiring: If in doubt, don’t click, sign in to your domain provider directly from your web browser.
+• A notification that your domain is expiring.
+If in doubt, don’t click, sign in to your domain provider directly from your web browser.

-• An offer of a free audit they’ve compiled for your site: Delete.
+• An offer of a free audit they’ve compiled for your site.
+Delete.

-• An offer to provide free content for your blog: Delete.
+• An offer to provide free content for your blog.
+Delete.

 • Guaranteed rankings: Anyone suggesting “page 1 ranking” or “first page of Google” or rapid results is playing on your emotions and over-promising.
 Or they intend to “rank” you for no- to low-volume keywords.
-This type of language is common on sites promoting SEO tools or courses to beginners and DIYers.
+This type of language is common on sites selling SEO tools or courses to beginners and DIYers.

 • Bait-and-switch: Low-cost SEO services are sometimes used as a bait-and-switch tactic.
 Agencies promise quick results, only to later insist that paid ads are the “only effective solution” for your site.
 Ads are a legitimate strategy, but it’s essential to discern whether the provider’s true intention is to profit from managing your ad spend or to genuinely improve your organic traffic.
 If an agency knows SEM versus SEO is the best option for your timeline, this should be mentioned during your first meeting.
 If a switch occurs, consider it a red flag and look for a transparent partner.